vxbinaca/archive-env-NG/README.md

 - Keep the python instance up to date, so site compatability is at a maximum because fixes are quickly gotten.
 - Clear youtube-dls cache to prevent problems.
 - Push/pull new changes to the archive file to this repo automativally, which will then be pulled by any other new servers.

+### TODO

+- Re-factor URLS in scripts to reduce load time and have unifromity.